Home

 By the end of summer, masked Schafer grubs have reached their full size.
 When numbers exceed 6 to 7 grubs per square foot, severe damage can occur.
 Damage usually shows by late summer or early fall.
 As the temperature drops in the fall, the mature grubs will tunnel deeper into the soil in preparation for winter.

 As spring temperatures rise, the grubs emerge from hibernation.
-In May they will build an earthen cell in preparation to pupate.
+In May they will prepare to pupate.
 Two to three weeks later an adult emerges from the soil and looks for a mate.

-Like the June beetle, masked schafers fly at night and can be seen buzzing around porch lights, windows or screen doors.
+Like the June beetle, masked schafers fly at night and are attracted by porch lights, headlights, or any other source of light.

 Grub Damage

-Damage occurs when populations of lawn grubs become excessive.
-Numbers above 6 to 7 grubs per square foot of turf can cause serious damage.
+Damage occurs when there are more than 6 to 7 grubs per square foot.
 Look for damage to occur in August to September.

 Grass will turn tan or brown in increasing larger patches as the lawn grubs feed.